julik/mal/README.md

 # mal

-Minuscule (Type) Algerba - a type-matching thing for Ruby.
+Minuscule (Type) Algebra - a type-matching thing for Ruby.

 The library allows you to do simple type matching based on _any_ Ruby types that support the "triqual" operator (type equality).
 It is distantly related to libraries like rb_dry_types